lukestroh/linear-slider/README.md

 ## Test

 The `linear_slider_test` package provides an ament_python environemtn for testing various packages of the linear slider.
 Currently, it features a joint_trajectory_controller interface by sending positional goals for the JointTrajectoryController action interface.

+## Debugging
+This section defines some common errors encountered when setting up the hardware/software system.

+1. `TF NAN_INPUT: Ignoring transform for child_frame_id "<link_name>" from authority "Authority undetectable" because of a nan value in the transform (-nan -nan -nan) (-nan -nan -nan -nan) `
+    - Your PID values are probably incorrect for the relevant link.
+Incorrect values can cause the joint to move to infinity.
+Check `/joint_states` to confirm.